One day my boss at the publishing house where I worked asked me, “Would you be interested in following a production editor's career path?”

 But that didn’t mean I didn’t want to edit.
 I did!
-I took an editing correspondence course and did well.
-I soaked up everything I could from the experienced and skilled editors I worked with.
+I took an editing course and did well.
+I soaked up everything I could from the experienced and skilled editors I worked with, in both production and acquisition.
 At one time I led an in-house team that provided editing services to the sales and marketing departments, and I tackled some of that work myself.
 I trained editorial assistants.
 And I loved all those aspects of my job and those experiences.
 In addition, I was permitted to freelance edit books on a non-compete basis.

 I launched Bloom in Words Editorial Services in fall of 2011, and I love it.
 I continue to learn—to "become"—through each experience, by reading books on writing and editing, by occasionally attending writers' conferences, and from both freelance and in-house editors who send me projects.